gjr80/weewx-realtime_clientraw/README.md

 The *Realtime clientraw extension* is a WeeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboards. *clientraw.txt* may also be used by some other applications for near realtime display of weather related data (eg updating Weather Display Live).

-Unlike WeeWX template based generation of *clientraw.txt* the *Realtime clientraw extension* uses a custom WeeWX service to generate a near realtime *clientraw.txt* based on loop packet data.
+Unlike WeeWX template based generation of *clientraw.txt*, the *Realtime clientraw extension* uses a custom WeeWX service to generate a near realtime *clientraw.txt* based on loop packet data.

 **Note:** The Saratoga dashboards include the standard dashboard included in the Saratoga Weather Website templates and the so-called Alternate dashboard.
 Use of the term *Saratoga dashboards* in this repository is taken to mean both the standard dashboard included in the Saratoga Weather Website templates and the so-called Alternate dashboard.